Private Lessons | Classes | Seattle | Webcam | Ages 10+ | Acoustic or Electric | Fundamental Skills | Jazz, Blues, Rock | Pick-Style | All Levels

 GUITAR WORKSHOPS AND CLASSES IN SEATTLE

-Pay What You Can Beginning Guitar Class: Offered Each Month on Capitol Hill
+Pay What You Can Guitar Class: Each Month on Capitol Hill

-4 Week Beginning Guitar Class: Sunday Mornings in November on Capitol Hill
+4 Week Beginning Guitar Class: Each Month on Capitol Hill

-4 Week Intermediate Guitar Class: Sunday Mornings in November on Capitol Hill
+4 Week Intermediate Guitar Class: Each Month on Capitol Hill

 I have always enjoyed my relationships with photographers, writers, and other artists, and I would like to create a space for artists and musicians to meet and work together on different projects.
 Themes and general direction will be provided, and the class will conclude with a showing of the different works that are created.

 Coming Soon!
 Guitar Maintenance Special Guest Workshop:

 Learn how to detect issues and make adjustments to your guitar with guidance from a professional guitar technician.

 Created in 2001, the workshop initially began under the auspices of the UW Summer Arts Festival.
 2004 was our first year functioning as a part of the UW School of Music.

 Piano and Keyboard Styles for Guitarists: October 2017